I need a bike.

 And, of course, if you have the opportunity to ride the bike before buying it, that would be best.
-But it’s not always an option.
+It’s not always an option, however.
 But with a little know-how, you can help ensure that the bike you buy will be one you can ride for years.

 Or put in your garage with the intention of riding it for years.

 But this time, you’ll ride it.

 I believe in you.